 Similarly, despite the name “protective style,” many braided styles can cause breakage at the root.
 If you’ve been slaying braids for a while and want to opt for a style that causes less tension, check out knotless braids.

 3. Sleeping with Your Hair in a Ponytail

 Sleeping with your hair in a ponytail or tied in an elastic band is another BIG no-no. Once again, it can lead to traction alopecia triggered by constant tugging and pulling when your hair is tied too tight.
 This constant strain causes your hair follicles to become inflamed, damaging them so that they’re unable to complete their growth cycle.
 As well as pulling your hair, friction between your hair tie and the pillow can also cause your hair particles to weaken and split ends to emerge mid-length, resulting in even more damage.

 What you should do instead: If you have straight or wavy hair, either leave your hair loose or wear a loose bun or braid.
 However, the best thing to do, especially if you have curly, coily or kinky hair, is to use a silk wrap or bonnet at night.
-This will not only keep your hairstyle frizz-free, but it’ll also prevent hair damage.
+This not only keeps your hairstyle frizz-free but also prevents hair damage.